websanova/vue-auth/README.md

 ### Tested with

-Vue 2.x is not currently supported due to many inconsistencies between libraries.

 * vue 1.0.26
 * vue-resource 1.0.2
 * vue-router 0.7.13

+Early support for Vue 2.0 is now available also but may still be a bit unstable due to many changes in the api.
+Please let me know of any issues you may find.

 ## Notes